changsukang/openvpn_log/README.md

 [Management Interface](https://openvpn.net/index.php/open-source/documentation/miscellaneous/79-management-interface.html) - OpenVPN Management Interface Notes

 ## Python3
-Because this uses PostgreSQL to store information, python3 on your system should have "psycopg2."
-For more detailed information on how to install it, you can check here:
+Because this uses PostgreSQL, python3 on your system should have "psycopg2."
+For more details on how to install it, you can check here:

 [psycopg2](http://initd.org/psycopg/docs/install.html) - How to install psycopg2